© Copyright 2012, T. Stanfill Benns; revised 2023 (All emphasis within quotes is the author’s unless indicated

 Fr.
 Kramer describes the Philadelphia flock as “small and poor,” (The Book of Destiny).
 The early Philadelphia church was comprised mainly of poor country people, forced into outlying areas by after-quakes, who had little social influence.
 But because they have persevered in faith, Christ tells the bishop he will use them to convert their brethren.
 Rev. Berry following Rev. Haydock explains that the Philadelphia bishop lacks: “those natural qualifications necessary for the high office entrusted” to him.
 Yet he has been faithful to his trust; he has kept Christ’s commandment of patient perseverance…Not to the great and learned, but to the humble and faithful does God promise his graces.
 ‘The weak things of this world God hath chosen that He may confound the strong,’ (I Cor.
 1:27).”
 Here we must understand these words as applying to those of us forced to take on the responsibilities of the hierarchy, since the bishop guiding us is a heavenly one.

-Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” (“St. John and the Close of the Apostolic Age”).
-Despite this bishop’s weakness, Rev. Haydock says, “I [Christ] have given My blessing to your labors.
+Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” with his heavenly key (“St. John and the Close of the Apostolic Age”).
+Despite this church’s weakness, Rev. Haydock says, “I [Christ] have given My blessing to your labors.
 You shall, not withstanding all your adversaries, eventually succeed.”
-This bishop will have great love for his people and will minister to them personally.
-He will in fact be one of them.
-But he will be a TRUE bishop, one left from that unbroken line Christ began with his Apostles.
-He will have the necessary credentials and the special assistance of God.
+And among all his many attributes, Ven.
+Neumann seems best known for his humility.

 Apoc.
 3:9: To the Philadelphia Church is promised: